-- Price: Rose cut sapphires cost almost one third the price of a diamond of the same size, shape and volume.
-This is essentially because rose cut sapphires are made from flat rough, to enhance their brilliance and fire, which if cut in any other way would not have the same properties.
+- Price: Rose-cut sapphires cost almost one-third the price of a diamond of the same size, shape, and volume.
+This is essential because rose-cut sapphires are made from flat rough, to enhance their brilliance and fire, which if cut in any other way would not have the same properties.
 Small round rose cut sapphires can begin at 20$ a carat.
 Thus if a wholesale jeweler invests in a batch of small 3mm rose cut sapphire stone of 50 points, each stone would cost him only 10$.

-- Weight: Rose cut stones are usually available in pastel colours as deeper cuts are required to make a stone appear darker.
+- Weight: Rose-cut stones are usually available in pastel colors as deeper cuts are required to make a stone appear darker.
 However since rose cut stones are usually made from flat rough, a shallow cut preserves the size and weight of the stone.
-Their unique shape, without any pavilion facets, means that the rose cut sapphire retains all its weight on the petal like facet on the dome, giving them a larger surface area than brilliant cut diamond.
+Their unique shape, without any pavilion facets, means that the rose-cut sapphire retains all its weight on the petal-like facet on the dome, giving them a larger surface area than brilliant-cut diamond.

-- Color: Therefore pastel colored rose cut sapphires like pastel blue rose cut sapphire or light pink rose cut sapphire are a good investment for wholesale jewellers as they are very popular right now.
+- Color: Therefore pastel-colored rose cut sapphires like pastel blue rose cut sapphire or light pink rose cut sapphire is a good investment for wholesale jewelers as they are very popular right now.
 Since sapphires are available in a rainbow range of colors, picking a uniquely colored rose cut sapphire is just easy!

-The point to be noted here is that the demand for large engagement rings today have gone down and millennials today prefer to invest in smaller stones like rose cut sapphires for engagement rings or their significant others.
-This has definitely increased the demand of vintage cuts like the rose cuts, which not only maintain the value and aesthetic of the gemstone but also decreases the price significantly.
+The point to be noted here is that the demand for large engagement rings today has gone down and millennials today prefer to invest in smaller stones like rose cut sapphires for engagement rings or their significant others.
+This has definitely increased the demand for vintage cuts like the rose cuts, which not only maintain the value and aesthetic of the gemstone but also decrease the price significantly.

 The math of rose cut sapphires.